nginxinc/NGINX-Demos/etcd-demo/README.md

 8f8f1c80c7e4        quay.io/coreos/etcd:v2.0.8      "/etcd -name etcd0 -a"   2 hours ago         Up 2 hours          0.0.0.0:2379-2380->2379-2380/tcp, 0.0.0.0:4001->4001/tcp, 7001/tcp   etcd
     ```

-1. If you followed the Fully automated Vagrant/Ansible setup option above, HOST_IP referred below is the IP assigned to your Vagrant VM (i.e 10.2.2.70 in Vagrantfile).
-And if you followed the Ansible only deployment option, HOST_IP will be the IP of your Ubuntu VM on which NGINX Plus is listening.
-Make sure you set the HOST_IP in both the scripts (etcd_exec_watch.sh & script.sh) to the IP of your Vagrant VM or the VM you ran the ansible playbook directly on.
+1. If you followed the Fully automated Vagrant/Ansible setup option above, HOST_IP referred below is the IP assigned to your Vagrant VM (i.e 10.2.2.70 in Vagrantfile) and is set already.
+And if you followed the Ansible only deployment option, HOST_IP will be the IP of your Ubuntu VM on which NGINX Plus is listening (IP of the interface set on line 6 of provision.sh, set to eth1 by default).
 For the manual install option, HOST_IP was already set above to `docker-machine ip default`

 1. Go to `http://<HOST_IP>` in your favorite browser window and that will take you to one of the nginx-hello containers printing its hostname, IP Address and the port of the container. `http://<HOST_IP>:8080/` will bring up the NGINX Plus dashboard.
 The configuration file NGINX Plus is using here is /etc/nginx/conf.d/app.conf which is included from /etc/nginx/nginx.conf.
 If you would like to see all the services registered with etcd you could do a `curl http://$HOST_IP:4001/v2/keys | jq '.'`. **We are also using the persistent on-the-fly reconfiguration introduced in NGINX Plus R8 using the [state](http://nginx.org/en/docs/http/ngx_http_upstream_module.html#state) directive.
 This means that NGINX Plus will save the upstream conf across reloads by writing it to a file on disk.**